urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 * In the beginning, JavaScript engines were limited to browsers
 * NodeJS - run JavaScript everywhere!
-* Everything that can be written in JavaScript will be (not that this is a good idea)
+* Everything that can be written in JavaScript will be, not that this is a good idea
-* NodeOS, PDFkit, Remote control for car, Online games, Collaborative drawing, etc
-* Quality of libraries varies wildly (leaning towards dumpster level)
+* Quality of libraries varies wildly (leaning towards dumpster fire level)
-* No DOM as there is no HTML document
+* NodeJS has no DOM as there is no HTML document
 * `node app.js` // Evaluate app.js in NodeJS

 ---